-The Commission on Protection from Discrimination has under law the right to receive individual complaints, to investigate, to provide independent assistance to victims, to make recommendations and to initiate procedures to establish the responsibility of people who will not obey its recommendations.
+The Commission on Protection Against Discrimination can receive individual complaints, investigate, provide independent assistance to victims, make recommendations and initiate procedures to establish the responsibility of people who will not obey its recommendations.
 It has the competence to collect statistics and other data, conduct surveys and research on discrimination.